Xeverous/the_website/website/pages/cpp/tutorials/beginner/08_arrays/04_std_vector/std_vector.rst

 - Due to different usage patterns, vectors are typically passed as ranges (e.g. a pair of iterators, pointer + size) while strings are passed as a whole object.
 The reason for ranges is that many algorithms do not care how a given data structure layouts its memory, only what operations it performs (more on this in later chapters).
 Strings may have more expectations than just valid memory range.

+In short, strings have different expectations and usage patterns which make separate implementation justifiable.

 ..
 TODO explain .c_str()
 ..
 TODO some vector exercises?
+..
+TODO explain how vector implementation works